A Riesz-projection-based method for nonlinear eigenvalue problems: Application of the method

 \section{Application of the method}

-We apply Algorithm~\ref{alg:RP_method} to NLEVPs resulting from the Schr\"odinger equation and from Maxwell's equations.
+We apply Algorithm~\ref{alg:RP_method} to a quadratic NLEVP resulting from the Schr\"odinger equation and to two rational NLEVPs resulting from Maxwell's equations.
 These quantum mechanical and nanophotonic examples are open systems, which are described by non-Hermitian operators.
 In physics, the eigensolutions of such problems are usually called resonant states or quasinormal modes (QNMs) \cite{Zworski_Resonances_1999,Lalanne_QNMReview_2018,Kristensen_QNM_2020}.
 Material dispersion is omnipresent in such systems and the physical understanding of the resonance phenomena through numerical simulations is an active research topic.
 A common approach is a resonance expansion~\cite{Yan_PRB_2018,Ching_RevModPhys_1998}, where the solutions of the open systems are expanded into weighted sums of QNMs.
 In this context, the coupling of a QNM to a source field is quantified by the corresponding single expansion term.
 Physically relevant QNMs lead to significant contributions in the resonance expansion.

 The physical systems are numerically discretized with the finite element method (FEM)~\cite{Monk_2003,Weiser_FEM_2016}.
 We use the software package JCMsuite to discretize and to solve the nanophotonic problems in Secs.~\ref{sec:Appl2} and~\ref{sec:Appl3}.
+Note that also other numerical methods and implementations could be used for applying Algorithm~\ref{alg:RP_method}.